AVG Antivirus Review 2023

 Customizable real-time protection

-"Computer" scans actively for viruses, spyware, ransomware, Trojans, other kinds of malware, and threats to your network, either neutralizing or removing them if found.
-"Web and Email" checks links while surfing, warning against unsafe WiFi connections, and testing incoming and outgoing email attachments for threats.
+"Computer" scans actively for viruses, spyware, ransomware, Trojans, malware, as well as network threats, and neutralizes or removes them.
+"Web and Email" evaluates links while surfing, warns against unsafe WiFi connections, and probes incoming and outgoing email attachments for threats.
 An email leak checker is also included.
-Each module can be configured independently of one another and is comprised of different features and tools.
+Each module can be configured independently of one another and is made up of different features and tools.

-The data shredder, which allows you to remove files without leaving any traces, can be accessed through the AVG client, but also directly by right-clicking on the file or folder in question and selecting "Shred using AVG".
+"Data Shredder" (previously "File Shredder"), allows you to permanently delete files and can be accessed both in the AVG client and by right-clicking on the file or folder in question and selecting "Shred using AVG".

-You can turn the service's shields and real-time protection features on or off.
+You can switch the service's shields and real-time protection features on or off.

 More protection for paying subscribers

-Users of AVG Antivirus, including those of the free version, are protected both locally and online.
-For paying customers, a variety of other defensive tools are offered.
-Protection against hackers is afforded by a firewall, which can be fine-tuned to your individual preferences, such as defining friendly network profiles or even networks, so as to minimize risky connections.
-You can also set guidelines for trustworthy connections that will apply to each app or program installed on your system.
+AVG Antivirus users are protected both locally and online.
+Additional defensive tools are offered to paying subscribers.
+A firewall protects against hackers and can be fine-tuned to your individual preferences.
+These include defining friendly network profiles or even networks, in order to minimize risky connections.
+You can also specify guidelines for trustworthy connections that will apply to every installed app or program on your system.

 "Password Protection" ensures that passwords you've saved or used in your browser are kept away from the prying eyes of attackers.